Christian Sparre

-Christian Sparre had a long and productive career.
+Sparre had a long and productive career.
 From 1881, he was a lieutenant in the Royal Norwegian Navy.
 He was promoted to first lieutenant in 1884 and to captain in 1894.
 From 1898 to 1900, he was chief of the Naval Academy.
 In 1900, he was appointed commander and the following year he was promoted to vice admiral in the Navy.
 He served as commanding admiral in Norway from 1901 to 1909.

 He served on the Council of State Division in Stockholm from 1900 to 1901.
 From 1907 to 1910 he was a member of the city council in Christiania (now Oslo).
 He was elected to the Norwegian Parliament from Horten in Vestfold 1913 and 1916, where he was deputy chairman of the Military Committee.

-Christian Sparre received a wide range of Norwegian and foreign orders and medals.
+Sparre received a wide range of Norwegian and foreign orders and medals.
 He was appointed Commander of the 1st class Order of St. Olav in 1903.

+Additionally, Sparre wrote crime fiction under the pen-name of Fredrik Viller.